ysmood/yaku/readme.md

 - Better performance than the native Promise
 - Designed to work on IE5+ and other major browsers
 - Possibly unhandled rejection and long stack trace support
+- Well commented source code with every Promise/A+ spec

 # Quick Start